-After seeing all of the amazing pictures of this place, I have desperately wanted to experience it for myself.
-When I first gazed down to the water below, I gasped!
+After seeing all of the amazing pictures of this place, I desperately wanted to experience it for myself.
+When I first gazed down at the water below, I gasped!
 The beauty of the river is astonishing.
-Next time I will bring a wide-angle camera lens to capture the whole scene, although I doubt that a camera can ever truly capture the alluring artistry of Horseshoe Bend.

 What You Need to Know

-From the parking area, you are greeted by a wide and well-traveled trail through the sand to the top of a hill.
-This trailhead provides no water or bathrooms, so come prepared with everything that you need.
+From the parking area, you are greeted by a wide and well-traveled trail through the sand.

 Horseshoe Bend is located within the Glen Canyon National Recreation Area, just south of Page, Arizona.
 From the Glen Canyon Dam in Page, drive approximately 5 miles south along US-89.
 You will see a sign for the Horseshoe Bend Overlook.
 Follow the sign and turn right into the parking area.